tzeikob/javascript-patterns/CONTRIBUTE.md

 The **considerations** is an optional section where you can add content explaining additional information about the pattern which must be known.
 For instance, various second thoughts about the pattern, anti-patterns we have to avoid, limitations about resources and precautions and so on.

 The **use cases** section is where you can add trivial or real-world implementations of the pattern.
-Every implementation file should be given as a JavaScript file in the same folder the `README.md` file of the pattern exists.
+Every implementation file should be given as a JavaScript file next to the `README.md` file.
 Each file should have a name with all characters in lowercase and words separated by hyphens, like `parallel-reducer.js`.
 If no implementation is provide this section should be skipped.

 Overall try to not describe everything to the reader, for instance reading about the parallel execution pattern may not be the right time and place to explain the internals of the Promise.
-Is expected that the reader has already a good background of JavaScript reading this book, so don't explain everything to him.
+Expected is that the reader has already a good background of JavaScript reading this book, so don't explain everything to him.

 ## Fix typos